AirPods Only Playing in One Ear – How to Fix

 Yes.
 If you’ve lost one, or one simply isn’t working, you can still use the earbuds.
 Unfortunately, you won’t be able to pair them to a new device without both pods in the case.

-But, if they’re already paired, you should be fine with only one AirPod for a while.
+But, if they’re already paired, you should be okay with only one AirPod for a while.

 AirPods have become incredibly popular thanks to their ease of use, reliability, and simplicity.
 While AirPods are generally a great product, they can have problems just like any other pair of headphones.
 Issues such as audio playing in only one ear are very common and very frustrating.